axelvaldez/radical-companies/_posts/reviews/2023-03-23-inequality-and-fiat-hierarchy.markdown

 <h1>Despotism</h1>
   <p><em>D</em> represents hierarchical power, a measure of the &lsquo;degree of hierarchical despotism.&rsquo; In other words, <span class="_quotespan">the greater the value of <span class="__me">D</span>, the more despotic the hierarchy.</span></p>
   <div class="_citation">
    <span class="_quotespan">Importantly, despotism is not just a game for rulers.
 It is a game played by everyone in the hierarchy .
-The result &hellip; is that the more despotic the hierarchy becomes, the more rapidly income will increase with hierarchical power.
-It makes sense, then, to use the scaling of income with hierarchical power, D, as a measure of the &ldquo;degree of hierarchical despotism.&rdquo;</span>
+The result &hellip; is that the more despotic the hierarchy becomes, the more rapidly income will increase with hierarchical power.</span>
    <div class="_center">
     <span>relative income <span style="font-size:x-large; ">&#x221D;</span> hierarchical power<sup>D</sup></span>
    </div>